sczarnec/cfb_app_2/README.md

 if any data can replace the current NA value as a proxy.
 If not, it is left NA for XGBoost to handle.

+Games are only predicted for FBS teams.
+They are not predicted for FCS matchups, although stats from those games are used for future features for the FBS teams.

 <br>

 ### Results and Bootstrapping